danielsaidi/website_danielsaidi/collections/_posts/2009/2009-01-28-windows-vista-visual-studio-2008-and-iis7.md

 ---
 title:  Windows Vista, Visual Studio 2008 and IIS7
 date:   2009-01-28 15:12:00 +0100
-tags: 	.net windows
+tags: 	.net
 ---

-After upgrading to Windows Vista, I have had many problems to run Visual Studio 2008 and IIS 7 on it.
-For instance, IIS URL Rewriting does not work as it did earlier.
+After upgrading to Windows Vista, I've had many problems with running Visual Studio 2008 and IIS 7 on it.
+This blog post discusses some problems and how to solve them.

-Windows Vista seems to focus more on security than on developer functionality.
-This makes sense, but means that you have to install a lot of additional software to make IIS 7 and Visual Studio 2008 behave the way you want them to.
+Vista seems to focus more on security than developer functionality.
+This means that you may have to install a lot of additional software to make IIS 7 and Visual Studio 2008 behave the way you expect.

-You may want to confirm that you have the following installed:
+For instance, IIS URL Rewriting now requires that you have the following installed:

 * Visual Studio 2008 SP1 (a big recommendation if you use VS 2008)
 * Web Management Tools (activated in the Control Panel)